Kristen Stewart Headlines New Horror Film ‘Personal Shopper’ [Video]

 — Deadline Hollywood (@Deadline) February 4, 2017

 This is not the first time that Kristen Stewart has portrayed a tortured soul in a horror film.
-For those of you Twilight fans who think I am referring to that, think again.
-It might even be hard to categorize Twilight as a horror movie, but who’s to say.

 Way back in 2007, Kristen Stewart portrayed the character of Jess in The Messengers, which is about a family who are tortured by an ominous entity.
 Stewart was tasked with protecting her toddler brother in the film and she is quite adept to getting the helpless victim of the paranormal down to an art form.

-Kristen Stewart also played in the 2003 horror flick, Cold Creek Manor, as well as the 2005 flick, Fierce People, although that can hardly be categorized as horror with just one mere murderer.
+Kristen Stewart also played in the 2003 horror flick Cold Creek Manor, as well as the 2005 flick Fierce People, although that can hardly be categorized as horror with just one mere murderer.

 You can catch Kristen Stewart in Personal Shopper in theaters on March 10.